ros2/rosbag2/docs/design/rosbag2_record_replay_action.md

 The implementation of the action uses three services and two topics.
 For the services, when service introspection is enabled, rosbag2 can record service data through the service event topic (refer to [rosbag2_record_replay_service.md](./rosbag2_record_replay_service.md)).
 So all data related to the action can be recorded.

-## Which topics should be focused on for an action
+## Topics to be recorded for an action

 - goal service